danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 ordinary complete `item`. `extent_known()` makes that cost visible.
 Descent after `finish_item()` is legal and revisits the subtree.

-Validation records the observed peak open-container depth and prepares exactly that many frame slots.
-Movement, subtree skips, and parent restoration use indexed assignments into those slots and do not allocate. `reset_prefix` and `reset_exact` are transactional and retain both traversal-frame capacity and the validation walker's spill capacity across messages.
+Validation records the observed peak open-container depth, prepares that many navigation frames, and retains the validation scratch.
+Movement uses indexed frames; subtree skips reuse the retained scratch.
+Neither allocates after successful construction.
+Resets are transactional and retain both capacities.
+Both reset forms return the unconsumed remainder; it is empty after a successful exact reset.

 A known parent boundary propagates to its final definite child.
 Consequently, the last payload in a definite transport tuple can be finished in O(1), even